 Medication-assisted treatment programs are helpful for people recovering from addiction.
 Promising research shows that MAT, along with behavioral therapy and counseling, can produce more significant results than other forms of addiction treatment.
 MAT also tends to reduce risky behavior, such as sharing needles, leading to lower HIV and Hepatitis C infection rates.

-While MAT focuses on individual needs, it also creates a foundation of support from staff, peers, friends, and family to help clients achieve their lifelong recovery goals.
+While MAT focuses on individual needs, it also creates a foundation of support from staff, peers, friends, and family to help patients achieve their lifelong recovery goals.